Battle of Ndondakusuka

-The Battle of Ndondakusuka (2 December 1856) was the culmination of a succession struggle in the Zulu Kingdom between Cetshwayo and Mbuyazi, the two eldest sons of the king Mpande, often known as the Second Zulu Civil War.
+The Battle of Ndondakusuka, often known as the Second Zulu Civil War, fought on 2 December 1856, was the culmination of a succession struggle in the Zulu Kingdom between Cetshwayo and Mbuyazi, the two eldest sons of the king Mpande.
 Mbuyazi was defeated at the battle and was killed, leaving Cetshwayo in de facto control of the kingdom, though his father remained king.
-Mbuyazi's followers were massacred in the aftermath of the battle, including five other sons of King Mpande.
+Mbuyazi's followers, including five other sons of King Mpande, were massacred in the aftermath of the battle.

 Background

 Inheritance and succession in Zulu society followed complex rules, but stated simply, the first-born son of a chief's "great wife" was the presumptive heir, although identification of "great wife" was often delayed until a chief neared his end.
 With respect to the Zulu king, succession had been murky ever since 1816 when Shaka had supplanted his half-brother and presumptive heir Sigujana.

 Cetshwayo was the eldest son of the King Mpande kaSenzangakhona.
-Many of the izikhulu supported Cetshwayo, but Mpande favoured his next eldest son Mbuyazi.
-Previous kings had succeeded to the throne through bloody means and Mpande’s successor would face the same trial.
+Many of the izikhulu supported Cetshwayo, but Mpande favoured his next-eldest son Mbuyazi.
+Previous kings had succeeded to the throne through bloody means, and Mpande's successor would face the same trial.

-Mbuyazi was Mpande’s second son by a widow of the great Zulu king Shaka.
-The higher status was Mpande’s justification that the elder Cetshwayo should be bypassed.
+Mbuyazi was Mpande's second son by a widow of Shaka.
+The higher status was Mpande's justification that the elder Cetshwayo should be bypassed.
 At a sacrifice of an ox, the point was made known when Mpande ordered that the shields to be made from the hide would have the best side used for Mbuyazi.
 An inDuna pointed out to Mpande that this meant he was renouncing Cetshwayo as rightful heir.
-Mpande retorted that when he was a commoner he had fathered Mbuyazi on the behalf of Shaka and that now as king the significance of that birth would be recognized by being Mpande's successor.
+Mpande retorted that when he was a commoner he had fathered Mbuyazi on behalf of Shaka, and that now as king the significance of that birth would be recognized by being Mpande's successor.
 The public consequences of that action were realized when Mpande ordered Mbuyazi to move his supporters, the iziGqoza faction, to the south of the Mhlathuze River, the area that Cetshwayo, as the first son, had occupied with his followers, the uSuthu faction.

 In 1856, Mpande granted Mbuyazi land just north of the lower Tugela River on the border of Natal, in the hope that his alliance with the Boers there would aid Mbuyazi in the conflict with Cetshwayo.
 Mbuyazi set out with his followers, families and cattle, leaving the Ifafa Hills and headed south.
 Cetshwayo believed that it was the time to act decisively and mobilised his forces.
-He intended to remove this threat to his succession to the Zulu kingship.
-Thus began the Second Zulu Civil War.
+He intended to remove this threat to his succession to the Zulu kingship, starting the Second Zulu Civil War.
 In response to this mobilization, in mid-November 1856 Mbuyazi and his forces fled further south toward the Tugela River and Natal, with the hope that he would receive asylum there.
 Cetshwayo's forces followed.